Renewable Energy Technologies

 On average, PV technology is 12% efficient.
 Since one cell or even one module does not produce enough electricity to power a home, the solar modules are strung together to form a solar array.
 These solar arrays can be placed on roofs or ground mounted.

 Due to their versatility, PV panels have become increasingly ubiquitous, powering anything from calculators to international space station to the average residential home.
-While the initial installation cost on a residential home can be expensive ($9,000-$12,000 per kW), the energy savings over time, low maintenance, and virtually zero greenhouse gas emissions make them a popular alternative to grid energy.
+Installation costs range between $2,500-$4,500 per kW, though newer technologies like tracking and high efficiency modules may have a higher cost.
+While the initial installation cost on a residential home can be an investment, the energy savings over time, low maintenance, and virtually zero greenhouse gas emissions make them a popular alternative to grid energy.
 Residents also have the option to stay on-grid so that cloudy days do not leave them powerless, and to net-meter, selling their unused energy back into the power grid.

 Return to top